FluxML/fluxml.github.io/_posts/2020-06-29-acclerating-flux-torch.md

 ### Moving models over to PyTorch kernels; introducing `torch`

 Users of Flux are familiar with calling the `gpu(model)` API to accelerate their models with GPUs.
-The API for Torch kernels is just as simple - `torch(model)`.
+The API for Torch.jl is just as simple - `torch(model)`.

 ```julia
 julia> using Metalhead